jluningp/automl/README.md

 ## Installing and Running
 1. Clone this repo.
+2. Install depdendencies.
+This tool requires Python 2, SML/NJ, and rlwrap be installed and be callable using the python, sml, and rlwrap commands respectively.
+If you'd like to use something different, you can change what is called in ./automl.
+It's just a sad hacky bash script :).
-2. Create a file containing AutoML type declarations, examples of which can be found in the examples/ directory.
+3. Create a file containing AutoML type declarations, examples of which can be found in the examples/ directory.
-3. Run AutoML:
+4. Run AutoML:
 ```
 ./automl <sml file>
 ```